Tangrams for kids: A learning tool for building STEM skills

 - 1 parallelogram

 Arranged correctly, these tangram shapes can be fitted together as a large square, rectangle, or triangle.
-They can also be arranged in a variety of complex shapes, including fanciful ones (like the rabbit illustrated here).
+They can also be arranged in a variety of complex shapes, including fanciful ones.

 There are many ways to play with tangrams.
 The simplest way is to let kids create their own complex shapes.
 But traditionally, tangrams are treated as puzzles.